okta/okta-developer-docs/packages/@okta/vuepress-site/docs/release-notes/2022-okta-identity-engine/index.md

 #### Bugs fixed in 2022.07.1

-- When the `/api/v1/users/{userId}/roles` or`/api/v1/groups/{groupId}/roles` were called to assign a custom role and resource-set to a user or group, the calls didn’t receive an HTTP 409 Conflict error if the same custom role and resource set are already assigned to the same user or group.
+- When the `/api/v1/users/{userId}/roles` or
+`/api/v1/groups/{groupId}/roles` were called to assign a custom role and resource set to a user or group, and those assignments already existed, the calls didn’t receive an HTTP 409 Conflict error.
 (OKTA-507683)
-- In some cases, Okta Identity Engine users couldn't sign in using the Okta Classic `/authn` API.
+- Sometimes Identity Engine users couldn't sign in using the Classic Engine `/authn` API.
 (OKTA-500649)

 ### Monthly release 2022.07.0